Batch Change with Database Group

 • Name: demo-prod-all

-4. Go to Database > Groups in the project, click Edit Schema, and choose Database group and click Next.
+4. Go to Database > Groups in the project, click Change > Edit Schema.

 5. You many see the six databases in three stages.
 Fill in the SQLs and click Create.